 FDM 3D printing - Fused Deposition Modeling

 The way in which 3D printing has developed in recent years is nothing short of astounding with a wide range of 3D printing technologies available, one of them being FDM 3D printing.

-This FDM technology is most common and is also known as Fused Deposition Modelling.
+This FDM technology is most common and is also known as Fused Deposition Modeling.
 This is a technology that has been patented by Stratasys and it is a technology that enables the creation of prototypes in a very short timeframe.
 This technology is also known as Fused Filament Fabrication or FFF 3D printing.
 All Tractus3D industrial printers make use of this technology.
-But what is it exactly?
+But what is it exactly and what are the things to consider to find the best FDM 3D printer that suits your needs.

 What is FDM printing?